reTHINK-project/specs/datamodel/core/message/readme.md

 Defines the criteria to be used for search purposes.
 Syntax used to define the criteria is set in the criteriaSyntax.

+##### page

+To be used for large Resources to identify the number of the page to be read from the resource.
+Example, for arrays or JSON objects, if each page contains 50 elements, a request for page number 2 should return [50 - 99] elements or objects range.

 #### UpdateMessageBody

 ##### attribute (optional)